 Maralik has been part of the Shirak canton of the ancient Ayrarat province of Great Armenia.
 The area of the city was ruled by the Kamsarakan Armenian noble family during the reign of the Arsacid dynasty (52-428 AD) and later under Sasanid Persia (428-651).

-The city was granted to the Bagratunyats dynasty, who founded of Armenia later in 885.
+The city was granted to the Bagratunyats dynasty, who ruled Armenia from 885 to 1045.
 According to inscriptions found among the remains of medieval Armenian churches and khachkars of the 9th and 11th centuries; many religious and educational complexes were built in the area under the rule of the Bagratunyats Kingdom.
 So it means that present area of Maralik was an ancient residence; which proves many historical samples such as khachkars that date back to the 11th and 12th century.

 The village was renamed Kaputan in October 1927.
 In 1931, it became the center of the newly formed Ani raion.
 On 26 July 1935, the village of Kaputan renamed Maralik.
 In 1962, the city has got the status of a town.